The Best Inland Marine Insurance Companies for 2026

 Financial Strength

 Chubb is the largest publicly-traded insurer in the world, and with those kinds of resources, Chubb’s financial picture is very strong.
-S&P rates Chubb at the AA level, AM Best gives it the highest rating of an A++, and Moody’s offers a high grade of Aa3.
+S&P rates Chubb at the AA level in 2024, AM Best gives it the highest rating of an A++ (Superior), and Moody’s offers a high grade of Aa2 as of 2026, the most recent available.
 Policyholders working with Chubb can be assured that claims can be paid out successfully.

 Reporting Claims